willclarkson/lsstScratchWIC/README.md

 me.
 This should allow you to get up and running with metrics and figures of merit reasonably quickly.

+I acknowledge Peter Yoachim for his help and considerable patience with my queries, as well as Keaton Bell for suggesting the version.py workaround below.

 ### 1. Reminder/warning - changes in OpSim runs since 2015 ###

 ~~The notebooks should now all work "out of the box," once the paths